 $ tmux attach# Exit tmux session while you are in it

 tmux doesn’t survive system reboot.
-But the fact it survives unstable ssh connection should be enough for most use cases that don’t want to lose their work in progress.
+But the fact it survives unstable ssh connection should be enough for most use cases that’d otherwise risk losing their work in progress.

 supervisor can be slightly more complicated to set up, but it beats

-tmux on one point — it restarts the specified program after system reboot, so the program could seemingly run forever, in this case, the Jupyter server.
+tmux at one point — it restarts the specified program after system reboot, so the program could seemingly run forever, in this case, our Jupyter server.